Lesbian love story Blue Is the Warmest Color wins Cannes Film Festival Palme d’Or

 Besides paying homage to the late filmmaker Claude Berri, “who helped me to create my path,” Kechiche remarked on the “beautiful youth of France,” with its “spirit of freedom” and desire to “live together.”
 The Tunisian-born filmmaker then praised “another youth,” that of the Tunisian Revolution, with their desire to “live freely, express themselves freely, and love freely.”
 (Left unmentioned by Kechiche was France’s far-right youth, a strong presence in the Paris manifestations, and that another cultural revolution seems to be in order in Tunisia: last year, the head of Nessma television station was fined by a Tunis court following a – violently protested – broadcast of Marjane Satrapi and Vincent Paronnaud’s Persepolis.)

 Once Kechiche was done, Adèle Exarchopoulos and Léa Seydoux took turns speaking while fighting back tears.
-Check out the video below.

 Photo of Léa Seydoux and Adèle Exarchopoulos in Abdellatif Kechiche’s Palme d’Or-winning lesbian love story Blue Is the Warmest Color: Wild Bunch.